John Tanner (cricketer)

-John Tanner (1772 - 23 March 1858) was an English amateur cricketer who made 45 known appearances in first-class cricket matches between 1797 and 1826.
+John Tanner (1772 - 23 March 1858) was an English amateur cricketer who made 53 known appearances between 1796 and 1826 when, along with Charles Warren, he was the last 18th century player to retire from the game.

+Career

-Tanner was mainly associated with Surrey teams but also played for Marylebone Cricket Club (MCC) and other teams.
-He was "a bowler of some repute" and an occasional wicketkeeper.
+Tanner was mainly associated with Surrey but also represented Marylebone Cricket Club (MCC) and other teams.
+He was "a bowler of some repute" but, except that he was an underarm bowler, it is not known which hand he used or what his style or pace were.
+He was an occasional wicketkeeper.

+Later years and death

-Tanner lived at Sutton, Surrey where he died, aged 86.
-He was buried in the cemetery at Norwood.
+John Tanner lived in Sutton, Surrey, where he died, aged 86, but he was buried in the cemetery at Norwood.